nodejs/node-addon-api/CONTRIBUTING.md

 - Potential for lack of visibility: Evangelism and education are hard, and module authors might not find the right patterns and instead implement things themselves
-- There might be greater friction for the Node-API WG in evolving APIs since the the ecosystem would have taken dependencies on the API shape of **node-addon-api**
+- There might be greater friction for the Node-API WG in evolving APIs since the ecosystem would have taken dependencies on the API shape of **node-addon-api**